datahub-project/datahub/docs/tools/tutorials/adding-tags.md

 - Querying: Tagging a dataset with a phrase that users can use to query the same dataset
 - Mapping assets to a category or group of your choice

-Fore more information about tags, refer to [About Datahub Tags](https://datahubproject.io/docs/tags/).
+Fore more information about tags, refer to [About DataHub Tags](https://datahubproject.io/docs/tags/).

 ## Prerequisites
-For this tutorial, you need to deploy Datahub Quickstart and ingest sample data.
+For this tutorial, you need to deploy DataHub Quickstart and ingest sample data.
-For detailed steps, please refer to [Prepare Local Datahub Environment](/docs/tools/tutorials/references/prepare-datahub.md).
+For detailed steps, please refer to [Prepare Local DataHub Environment](/docs/tools/tutorials/references/prepare-datahub.md).

 :::note
 Before adding tags, you need to ensure the targeted dataset and the tag are already present in your datahub.